Martin20494/Grid_Orientation/README.md

 #### 2. File simulation

 Data and scripts sub-folders in this folder were used to generate simulations.
-The results were stored in each version folder, so there is no sub-folder results here.

 #### 3. File other_files